Spr19CS210/PA-Drill-Section-Writeups/Section01-Scanner/README.md

 Similar to PA1 you will be reading in a file from the console.
 Begin by prompting the user for the file name by looking at PublicTestCases/pa1-inputPA1writeup.out to see the expected output.
 Now initialize a Scanner object as demonstrated in the example above, specifying System.in as the input stream.
 Use this to call next(), which will return the file name as a String.
 You can check that this was done successfully by printing out the file name.

 ### Step Two - Open the file and print each line
-Take a moment to open PublicTestCases/inputPA1writeup.in from the Package Explorer in Eclipse.
+Take a moment to open PublicTestCases/inputPA1writeup.in.
 This is the example input from the PA1 specification.
 Have your program open this file, iterate through the content and print each line.
 You'll need to initialize a new Scanner object for the file.